normansolutions/normansolutions.github.io/content/Automating Azure App Registrations with PowerShell.md

 ## **Conclusion**

 By automating Azure App Registrations with PowerShell, this will save time, reduce errors, and maintain consistency.
-Please remember to adapt this approach to fit your unique scenarios.
+Please remember to adapt this approach to fit your unique scenario.

 ---